-Big Ideas Details Unit: Laboratory & Measurement CP1 & honors (not AP®) Random vs. Systematic Error Unit: Laboratory & Measurement NGSS Standards/MA Curriculum Frameworks (2016): SP3 AP® Physics 1 Learning Objectives/Essential Knowledge (2024): SP3.C Mastery Objective(s): (Students will be able to) Correctly use the terms "random error" and "systematic error" in a scientific context.
+Big Ideas Details Unit: Laboratory & Measurement CP1 & honors (not AP®) Random vs. Systematic Error (1100711) Unit: Laboratory & Measurement NGSS Standards/MA Curriculum Frameworks (2016): SP3 AP [®] Physics 1 Learning Objectives/Essential Knowledge (2024): SP3.C Mastery Objective(s): (Students will be able to) Correctly use the terms "random error" and "systematic error" in a scientific context.
 Explain the difference between random and systematic errors.
 Success Criteria: Be able to recognize situations as accurate/inaccurate and/or precise/imprecise.
 Language Objectives: Be able to describe the difference between random errors and systematic errors.
-Tier 2 Vocabulary: random, systematic, accurate, precise Notes: Science relies on making and interpreting measurements, and the accuracy and precision of these measurements affect what you can conclude from them.
+Tier 2 Vocabulary: random, systematic, accurate, precise Notos: Notes. precision of these measurements affect what you can conclude from them.
 Random vs. Systematic Errors random errors : are natural uncertainties in measurements because of the limits of precision of the equipment used.
-Random errors are assumed to be distributed around the actual value, without bias in either direction. systematic errors: occur from specific problems in your equipment or your procedure.
-Systematic errors are often biased in one direction more than another, and can be difficult to identify.
+Random errors are assumed to be distributed around the actual value, without bias in either direction. systematic errors: occur from specific problems with your equipment or your procedure.
+Systematic errors are often biased in one direction more than another and can be difficult to identify.
 "Accuracy" vs. "Precision" The words "accuracy" and "precision" are not used in science because these words are often used as synonyms in everyday English.
 However, because some high school science teachers insist on using the terms, their usual meanings are: accuracy : the amount of systematic error in a measurement.
 A measurement is said to be accurate if it has low systematic error. precision : either how finely a measurement was made or the amount of random error in a set of measurements.
 A single measurement is said to be precise if it was measured within a small fraction of its total value.
 A group of measurements is said to be precise if the amount of random error is small (the measurements are close to each other).
-Use this snace for summary and/or additional notes: